 Separated by thousands and hundreds of feet.
 You can select any altitude between 0 and 17900'.
-You can set the altitude by using the + or - buttons OR touching on the desired slider and sliding it UP or DOWN with your finger.
+High altitude alerts are available up to 45900' (FL459) by toggling the "Altitude Selector Limit 45900" switch located in the App Settings page Set the altitude by using the + or - buttons OR touching on the desired slider and sliding it UP or DOWN with your finger.